kop-left/dotfile/README.md

 # dotfile
-this file is my config for nvim and somme Plugin I liket to Html like emmet
+This file is my config for nvim and somme Plugin I liket to Html like emmet

+### Injoy